Can Michigan State President Lou Anna Simon survive the Larry Nassar scandal?

 Nassar's sentencing hearing will continue Monday with more testimony from accusers, and the pressure on Simon to resign as MSU president is likely to grow.
 As she defends her position, her critics are poring over some of her past comments.

-In April, speaking of Nassar to the board of trustees, she said: "I have been told it is virtually impossible to stop a determined sexual predator and pedophile, that they will go to incomprehensible lengths to keep what they do in the shadows."
+In April, speaking of Nassar to the board of trustees, Simon said, "I have been told it is virtually impossible to stop a determined sexual predator and pedophile, that they will go to incomprehensible lengths to keep what they do in the shadows."

 Five years earlier, as chairwoman of the NCAA's executive committee, Simon advocated for a multi-tier system of violations that could differentiate among major ethics infractions like those at Penn State during the Sandusky era and less serious infractions.